 4. Surface Everything in the Dashboard

 From the queue view, you can monitor pending items and see what is still waiting to be processed.
+The queue keeps draining day after day until the job is done, without you having to log back in.

 If you are planning a large cleanup, the safest approach is not to bypass the Threads limit, but to work with it.
 Use DeleteThreads to manage that process more reliably.